magzhanzhumaly/magzhanzhumaly/README.md

 - 👋 Hi, I’m @magzhanzhumaly
-- 👀 I’m interested in iOS development
+- 👀 I am an iOS developer
 - 🌱 I’m currently learning algorithms and data structures to solve as much problems in leetcode as possible
-- 💞️ I’m looking to collaborate on startups / find vacancies related to iOS development
+- 💞️ I’m happy to collaborate on startups / find vacancies related to iOS development
 - 📫 How to reach me: magzhanzhumaly@gmail.com or @magzhanzhumaly in all social networks.

 <!---